snowzinha/snowzinha/README.md

 - 🗺️ São Paulo - Brazil.
 - 🎓 I'm studying Computer Science at Universidade Paulista, expected to conclude in 12/2022.
-- 🦄 Skills: HTML, CSS.
+- 🦄 Skills: HTML, CSS, Bootstrap.
-- 💙 I’m currently learning: JavaScript, Bootstrap, Python.
+- 💙 I’m currently learning: JavaScript, Python.

 <p align="left">
   💌 You can also find me at: ⤵️